What is Data link?

 - Compliance with regulations and mandates; ability to use preferred airspace and save fuel, time and other costs

 Regardless of whether the system is VHF, HF, or SATCOM-based, business aircraft are being equipped with data link at a record pace.
-Whether using the service to streamline operations, boost situational awareness or stay ahead of compliance mandates, Rockwell Collins’ ARINCDirect unleashes the full power and benefits of data link.
+Whether using the service to streamline operations, boost situational awareness or stay ahead of compliance mandates, Collins Aerospace ARINCDirect unleashes the full power and benefits of data link.